The Ratio1 Smart Contracts Ecosystem

 The contract verifies that there are enough valid unique signers.

 It calculates the number of tokens to mint.
-The maximum is determined by MAX_RELEASE_PER_DAY, which is derived from the fixed amount of R1 assigned per license divided by the 36-month mining period, multiplied by the node’s daily availability (0–255).
+The maximum is determined by MAX_RELEASE_PER_DAY, which is derived from the fixed amount of R1 assigned per license divided by the 36-month (1080 epochs) mining period, multiplied by the node’s daily availability (0–255).

 The contract mints the calculated R1 tokens to the caller, allowing the license to accumulate daily rewards if signed by the oracles.